 Money: And How to Spend It

-Money is there to be spent but it also there to keep you alive.
-Don’t spend it all at once is a phrase most of us heard at Christmas and on birthdays when our grandparents handed us a ten pound note.
+Money is there to be spent but it is also there to keep you alive.
+Don’t spend it all at once is a phrase most of us heard at Christmas and on birthdays when our grandparents handed us a ten-pound note.
 It was then used again when student loans came in.
-Now, I hear it mentally whenever I get a pay check.
+Now, I hear it mentally whenever I get a paycheck.

 University is not cheap and the financial freedom you’re granted tempts many of us to spend a large portion of our money on things we don’t need.
 Since leaving university this is still the case.
 I cannot understand how I survived on just £1000 spending money a year while at university – this included eating out, cinema, travel and more!
 Now I can’t survive on £1000 a month.
 How is that possible!!

 This is one lesson I need to go over my notes for as I’m currently failing.

 Student Houses are a Scam

-As someone who has been contacted by the local council where her university was situated asking or back payments in council tax – 3 years later! – know that student houses are a scam.
+As someone who has been contacted by the local council where her university was situated asking for back payments in council tax – 3 years later! – know that student houses are a scam.
 They are overpriced and cramped or super cheap and super illegal.
 My student house was run by a magistrate!
-Clearly the worst magistrate ever because he was up to some massive tax fraud.
+Clearly, the worst magistrate ever because he was up to some massive tax fraud.

-That being said I only paid £300 a month for 6 months a year and it was a house right next to campus.
-However, because one of my flatmates was not a student for my last year we all got landed with a council tax bill when the magistrate didn’t file the right tenancy information.
+That being said I only paid £300 a month for 6 months a year.
+And it was a house right next to campus.
+However, because one of my flatmates was not a student for my last year we all got landed with a council tax bill.
+Because the magistrate didn’t file the right tenancy information.

-Warning for student houses: keep all student house payment receipts for at least three years as this is when it comes to bite you back in the arse apparently!
+Warning for student houses: keep all student house payment receipts for at least three years.
+This is when it comes to bite you in the arse apparently!